 She furrowed her eyebrows together, and it seemed that her next words were her thoughts spoken aloud, "When Felix said you guys were out of touch with the vampire world, he meant really out of touch."

-Our expressions remained blank, and Bella thought for a moment.
+Our expressions remained blank, and Bella deliberated for a moment.

-She then sighed, "Well, you guys are probably wondering why a random human is lurking about in the Volturi right now."
-We all nodded.
+She then sighed, "Well, you guys are probably wondering why a random human is lurking about in the Volturi right now, for no apparent reason."
+We all nodded simultaneously.

-Realizing that her answer hadn't explained much, she plowed on, "No, I mean, I am.
-It's just….
-Not completely.
+She plowed on, observing our disbelieving expressions, "No, I mean, I am.
+It's just… Not completely.
 I'm half human, half vampire."
 Bella finished.
 We all stood there, even more confused than when she had initially started talking.
 Was she joking?

-Carlisle spoke for the first time, "How is that even possible?
-And why would Aro, Caius and Marcus let you stay here, when the most important rule in the vampire world was broken in order for you to be created?"
+Carlisle spoke for the first time, "How is that possible?
+And why would Aro, Caius and Marcus allow you to stay here, when the most important rule in the vampire world was broken in order for you to be created?"
 His face was contorted in an expression of complete bewilderment, and he too, seemed to be thinking out loud.

-What?
-It was utterly disbelieving to me that something like that was possible, but I realized that it only made sense for her to be half-vampire.
+It took a few minutes until I could actually process her words, and it was only then that I realized it was the only theory that actually made sense.
 Her scent didn't make me crave her blood, and she didn't cower away from us.
 In fact, her personality was similar, if only slightly, to one of the kings of the vampire world.
 The way she was funny, and witty…

 "You're Aro's daughter, aren't you?"
 I asked making her head dart up to stare into my eyes intensely.
 I stared right back, even though it felt like my dead heart was palpitating.